 Twiggle (or Twiggel, or Twiggell–all spellings are equally correct, and not correct in the least bit) is one of the Four Powers and is the God of Chaos, Mischief, Trickery, Philosophy, Air, and Life.
 Enoth is also the God of Air and Life, and the authority over life has long been a point of violence between them.
-When Twiggle was imprisoned, Enoth and the other Powers stripped him of mastery over life and placed it on Enoth; Twiggle has never given up trying to regain control over it, and Enoth continues to pay a price for that decision.
+When Twiggle was imprisoned, Enoth and the other Powers stripped him of mastery over life and air and placed it on Enoth; Twiggle has never given up trying to regain control over it, and Enoth continues to pay a price for that decision.

 Twiggle is also the God of Philosophy, some of his followers have claimed that he is the God of Freewill and rescued them from enslavement to The Powers.
 The other Powers, and their followers, dispute this bitterly.

 Until recent times, few knew or recognized Twiggle as one of The Powers.
 He was often viewed as an outsider or a lesser god aligned under Belendor or, hilariously, Enoth.
-Perhaps The Powers had wished his true nature to be unrecognized.
+Perhaps the Powers had wished his true nature to be unrecognized.
 Truly, standing against Twiggle is one of the few areas in which all of the Three Powers seem to agree–although they all have times at which they approve (Belendor finds chaos easy to sew destruction, Aranayan can build after Twiggle creates chaos and a need for new creations, Enoth–although he will rarely admit it, does enjoy putting things in order).
 He’s not their enemy, but he is the destruction of all order, and very few beings, gods included, appreciate that.
 However, Fate put him in place for a reason, and that understanding has stayed the hands of The Powers from trying to destroy him.
 Twiggle would say that all he’s doing is giving his associates something to do.

 Over the millennia, Twiggle has had many followers; all have died in service to him.
 Anyone who follows Twiggle will know a life that is rich in experiences, equal to ten lives in enjoyment and moments that others can only dream of, but one that is tragically cut short.
 Service to him makes true the old saying “the flames that burn the brightest burn the shortest.”